econner/econner.github.com/_posts/2013-01-19-understanding-evented-servers.markdown

 epoll.

 The typical way then that a server uses epoll is to create an epoll object, specifying which events to monitor for specific sockets.
-Then loop infinitely asking the epoll object for a list of events that have occurred since the last query.
+Then the server loops infinitely asking the epoll object for a list of events that have occurred since the last query.
 Based on which readiness events occur, actions are performed on sockets that are ready for those events and the epoll object is modified to listen for